cognitive-engineering-lab/argus/book/src/trait-debugging-101.md

 The above video contains a lot of information.
 Let's break down what happened.

 1. We look through the implementors of `FromRequestParts`; this being the Argus-identified.
-However no impl block seemed to preserve my intent of extracting a `LoginAttemp` from request headers.
+However no impl block seemed to preserve my intent of extracting a `LoginAttempt` from request headers.
 It is a vague to say "nothing seemed right," and of course fixing a type error may require some familiarity with the crate you're using or the domain in which you're working.

 2. Implementing `FromRequestParts` doesn't seem right, but we haven't checked what introduced the bound.
 Expanding the Bottom Up view reveals the bound `FromRequest` was first a constraint to implement `Handler`, and that `FromRequestParts` is an attempt to satisfy the `FromRequest` bound.
 Here's how that relationship looks in the Argus Top-Down view.
     ![FromRequestParts provenance](assets/axum-hello-server/from-rqst-prts-annotated.png =600x center)